 Mostly used at home plate, this slide will definitely be useful for avoiding a tag as the ball is coming into the catcher.
 Most catchers will have their glove and body leaning forward toward the thrower as the ball is arriving.
 A fade away tag will allow you to slide in behind the catcher sliding your hand across the plate.
 There is also a hook slide however I have rarely seen it used at any level of play.
 I would think due to the potential for injury and the level of difficulty.

 Here is another situation where simple is better.
 At the college level now we see cheat sheets on baserunners and batters because the signals are so complicated and at times change in between innings.
 You know your team, and what they are capable of taking in with regard to their memory and the symbolic meanings of signals.
 One thing I will say for sure though is that 8 year old kids are a lot more capable than some give them credit for.
 Challenge them and include them in creating your signal system.
 Practice having them watch for the coaches while on base and in between the bases.
 Practice having them look for you at third base on their way to second and third.
-Practice having them look for the base coach at 1st base after hitting the ball.
+Practice having them look for the base coach at first base after hitting the ball.
 This will go a long way to getting extra bases when you need them.
 Baserunning is an art.
-Knowing the speed of your athletes and having them know their own abilities and speed will go a long way in taking advantage of the defence when possible.
+Knowing the speed of your athletes and having them know their own abilities and speed will go a long way in taking advantage of the defense when possible.
 Good aggressive baserunning can win games.
 Practice it, learn it and use it as often as you can.